hashicorp/terraform-provider-helm/website/docs/index.html.markdown

 * `client_key` - (Optional) PEM-encoded client certificate key for TLS authentication.
 Can be sourced from `KUBE_CLIENT_KEY_DATA`.
 * `cluster_ca_certificate` - (Optional) PEM-encoded root certificates bundle for TLS authentication.
 Can be sourced from `KUBE_CLUSTER_CA_CERT_DATA`.
 * `config_context` - (Optional) Context to choose from the config file.
 Can be sourced from `KUBE_CTX`.
+* `proxy_url` - (Optional) URL to the proxy to be used for all API requests.
+URLs with "http", "https", and "socks5" schemes are supported.
+Can be sourced from `KUBE_PROXY_URL`.
 * `exec` - (Optional) Configuration block to use an [exec-based credential plugin](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#client-go-credential-plugins), e.g. call an external command to receive user credentials.
   * `api_version` - (Required) API version to use when decoding the ExecCredentials resource, e.g. `client.authentication.k8s.io/v1beta1`.
   * `command` - (Required) Command to execute.